ITSAIDI/Textra/README.md

 # Textra

 Welcome to the documentation repository for Textra tool.
-We combine OCR and NLP to extract useful information from images With height accuracy and speed.
+We combine OCR and NLP to extract useful information from french invoices With height accuracy and speed.

 ## Inference Pipeline